jactor-rises/validation-builder/README.md

 ## Purpose

 A simple builder to allow a bean instance to have a valid state without constructors containing validation logic.
-This is done using a builder which initializes each bean in a valid state using a lambda expression to evaluate the state of the instance.
+This is done using a builder which initializes each bean in a valid state by validate the instance build before returning it.

-This will simplyfy reading of code and will prevent compile time changes when adding or removing data needed in order to evaluate the bean state.
+This will simplify reading of code and will prevent compile time changes when adding or removing data needed in order to evaluate the bean state.
 A valid instance that is supposed to be interacted with without using mutability-disadvantgeges of setters.
 In order to change the state of the bean, it should be done in "intelligent" methods.